TCL C7L Review

 Brightness drop at an angle of 45 degrees: 78%

-Unfortunately, the powerful native contrast of the HVA 2.0 panel comes with a price.
-It concerns the viewing angles, which in the C7L model are simply poor.
-This is all, of course, due to the use of the aforementioned VA panel.
-It is a completely natural characteristic of this technology and something to be aware of when making a purchase.
-If you sit directly in front of the screen, the picture will impress you with its depth, but just shifting a few dozen degrees to the side on the couch will cause the colors to immediately begin to fade.
-By choosing this model, you are opting for a classic market compromise: you get brilliant black and fantastic contrast, but you lose out on viewing angles.
+Unfortunately, the HVA 2.0 panel's powerful native contrast comes at a price.
+It's the viewing angles, which on the C7L are simply weak.
+That's all due to the use of a VA-type panel.
+This is an entirely natural trait of that technology and something you need to take into account when buying.
+If you sit directly in front of the screen, the image will impress you with its depth, but just shift a few dozen degrees to the side on the couch and the colors will immediately start to fade.
+By choosing this model, you accept a classic market compromise: you get brilliant blacks and outstanding contrast, but you lose out on viewing angles.

 TCL C7L - Daytime performance